Z3TA/webide/README.txt

 1. Download and install nodejs from https://nodejs.org/ (It should come with a packet manager called npm.)

-2. Open a terminal: Function-key + Space, and type `terminal`
+2. Open a terminal: cmd + Space, and type `terminal`

 3. Navigate to the folder this file is located in via the terminal: `cd path/to/jzedit`